arega24/autosetup-scripts/artix-linux/README.md

-# Artix linux install guide for UEFI
+# Artix linux install guide for legacy
 This guide is for an artix linux encrypted install using runit as the init system.
+In my expirience UEFI is more dificult to setup and don't guive mutch benefit

 see also: